Swastika and Suavastika Crosses

 Generally though, the arms are as shown above and we'll stay with that convention in these webpages.
 One marked difference is that the Nazis usually displayed their emblem at 45 degrees.
 It was then called the German Cross or Nazi Cross, and sometimes by its German name Hakenkreuz, from the Dutch Hakenkruis, meaning Hooked Cross.

 Yes, the swastika was a symbol of the Nazis, but its history goes much further back.
 The emblem had been in use for thousands of years before Hitler decided it was a cute little symbol he could use to terrorise the world, especially Gypsies and Jews.
 It seems ironic that it was used by the Jews long before Hitler was born.

 Secular groups include the Red Swastika Society, founded in China in 1922 on similar philanthropic principles to the Red Cross, with a large dose of Buddhism.
 Not restricted to China, the charity has conducted relief work in Japan and the former Soviet Union.
 Today the Society has branches in mainland China, Taiwan, Hong Kong, Singapore and Japan.

-Much earlier, it was used by the Ashanti in Africa, far removed from the Adolf's 'master' white race.
+Much earlier, it was used by the Ashanti in West Africa, far removed from the Adolf's 'master' white race.
 The symbols are found in remains from the European Bronze Age, especially at Hissarlik (Troy).
 It has been found in ancient Jewish synagogues, used by the Basques, French, Greeks, Swiss and Irish, the Tlingit of Alaska and the Cuna in Panama.